How to Rate Limit in NGINX

 Zone name mismatch

 The zone name in limit_req must exactly match the name in limit_req_zone.
-A typo like zone=mylimit versus zone=my_limit causes a configuration error or silent failure.
+A typo like zone=mylimit versus zone=my_limit causes the configuration test to fail.

 Configuration not reloaded